 - At the foundation of good posture are your feet, but you rarely hear about them in traditional posture advice.
 If alignment is off at your feet, though, the imbalance travels up the body, possibly causing painful problems along the way.
 Western thinking usually attempts to correct these misalignments with products like shoe inserts, but tai chi works to naturally correct imbalances and improve range of motion.
 While specifics vary with different tai chi movements, in general you should keep your weight centered over the balls of your feet and all of your toes, and point your feet in the direction of your kneecaps.
 The result is a healthier posture that works for you without forcing your body into uncomfortable positions.

 So, the next time you want to improve your posture, skip the stiff stance and focus on your spine, pelvic region, and feet.

-To learn more about tai chi, its health benefits and how to learn its movements, purchase Introduction to Tai Chi from Harvard Medical School.
+To learn more about tai chi, its health benefits and how to learn its movements, read Introduction to Tai Chi, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.